9tigerio/db2rest/README.md

-DB2Rest is an **open-source AI API Gateway platform** to rapidly build intelligent applications on top of modern databases and
+DB2Rest is an **open-source DATA API platform** that provides instant REST API over databases.
+It takes care of all the boilerplate data access logic and best practices, thus freeing up development team to focus on building complex business logic and intuitive user interfaces.

-AI Services.
+DB2Rest simplifies development of intelligent applications with databases and AI Services.
-It connects with modern AI-enabled (and existing) databases and services(OPENAI, AWS Bedrock) to instantly provide API to load AI models, perform data access and manipulation operations, and share insights and data rapidly.
+It connects with modern AI-enabled and existing databases and services(OPENAI, AWS Bedrock) to provide API to load AI models, perform data access and update operations, and share insights and data rapidly.
-It has all the best practices built-in allowing developers to focus on business logic, and build intuitive user interfaces for intelligent applications powered by artificial intelligence(AI).
+.

 :star: If you find DB2Rest useful, please consider adding a star on GitHub!
 Your support motivates us to add new exciting features.